-Niraj Vasisht, PhD, has been the Chairman of Board, President and CEO of Avior Bio Inc. since March 2018.
+Niraj Vasisht, PhD, has been the Chairman of the Board, President and CEO of Avior Bio Inc. since March 2018.
 He has over thirty years of experience in the pharmaceutical industry.
 Under his leadership, he built Avior into a clinical-stage, a manufacturing-integrated pharmaceutical company that is developing a treatment for pruritus and skin inflammation for patients suffering from chronic liver and kidney diseases.
 Before Avior, Dr. Vasisht was the Chief Technology Officer at BioDelivery Sciences (BDSI).
 He spent 13 years in multiple roles and oversaw the development, approval, and manufacturing of Belbuca®, Bunavail®, and Onsolis® for the US and ROW market addition.
 Before BDSI, he was the Director at Southwest Research Institute', where he ran the pharmaceutical and nanomaterials business unit.
 At Southwest Research, he developed several drug delivery technologies and assisted the development of third-party commercial products, i.e., Citracal®, Meg-3®, and Probuphine®.
-Dr. Vasisht received a bachelor degree in Chemical Engineering from the Indian Institute of Technology, India, and a Doctorate in Chemical Engineering from Rensselaer Polytechnic Institute.
+Dr. Vasisht received a bachelor's degree in chemical engineering from the Indian Institute of Technology, India, and a Doctorate in Chemical Engineering from Rensselaer Polytechnic Institute.
 He has over 25 US patents and numerous publications and authored a book on Microencapsulation and Controlled Release.

 Michelle Yanez, MBA, is a senior financial executive with over 25 years of experience in public and privately held biotech, pharmaceuticals, and life science companies.
-She currently serves as CFO of MIRA Pharmaceuticals, Inc. and Controller of Telomir Pharmaceuticals, Inc. (NASDAQ: MIRA/TELO).
+She currently serves as CFO of MIRA Pharmaceuticals, Inc. and Telomir Pharmaceuticals, Inc. (NASDAQ: MIRA/TELO).
 Ms. Yanez' experience includes a broad range of responsibilities in a highly complex and regulated market.
 She also brings deep corporate governance experience through her work with corporate boards, including audit and finance committees and is qualified to serve on audit committees as a financial expert.
 Ms. Yanez held various positions, including the Director of Financial Reporting, of BioDelivery Sciences International, Inc., (Nasdaq: BDSI).
 In her role, she led financial offerings, managed due diligence for product acquisitions and financings and managed finance documents and filings for the tender offer, leading to the acquisition of BDSI in April 2022 for over \$600M.
+Ms. Yanez is also Co-Founder and Chief Financial Officer of Santander Pharma Consulting, a privately held life sciences consulting firm that provides business development and commercial strategy services to pharmaceutical, medical device, and life science companies offering guidance throughout all stages of commercial development, from inception to product launch, since February 2024.
 Ms. Yanez is a member of the Institute of Management Accountants and a member of the SEC Professionals Group.
 Ms. Yanez received her MBA from Rutgers School of Business, Cum Laude.

 Michael Jerman, CPA, has previously been a chief financial officer of multiple private equity-backed companies in the energy, Software as a Service (SaaS), and manufacturing industries, was a Captain with the United States Air Force and was a Director with PricewaterhouseCoopers (PwC) in the US and UK.
 He was a member of the PwC national office within the SEC PCAOB quality group supporting Europe and the EMEA regions with complex accounting and audit consultations.
 He has significant experience in a wide variety of technical accounting and finance matters as well as stakeholder management.
-He has specialized in rapid project mobilization and deployment of skilled resources for emergency issues, design, and implementation of small to large scale assurance requirements and advisory projects.
+He specialized in rapid project mobilization and deployment of skilled resources for emergency issues, design, and implementation of small to large scale assurance requirements and advisory projects.
 The Company believes Mr. Jerman is qualified to serve on the Board and as a qualified financial expert on the Company's Audit Committee due to his substantial experience with the SEC PCAOB quality group at PwC and his experience assisting public reporting companies with their annual and quarterly requirements.